taylorjdawson/Content/projects/Plasma MVP/JavaScript/Add Transaction/task.md

 3. Define a `currentBlock` that is assigned to a new `Block` with arguments of an empty array (for `transactionSet`) and `blockNumber` of the `nextTxBlock`

-## Plasma Transaction
+## Add Transactions!

-Plasma transactions are defined as transactions that occur within the Plasma chain which are separate from deposit transactions.
+Plasma transactions are transactions that occur within the Plasma chain.
+Think of these as being separate from deposit transactions.

 1. Define an `addTransaction` function with a transaction as its only argument and return an encoded UTXO ID.